ParedesGab/PP2-memory-game/README.md

 ![congratulations page](documentation/website-screenshots/congratulations-message.png)

-- After 4s that user has matched all cards (score: 🎉 800! 🎉), the user is redirected to this page that congratulates them for their victory.
+- After 4 seconds, once the user has matched all the cards (score: 🎉 800! 🎉), they are redirected to a page that congratulates them on their victory.

+- The congratulations message also stands out in orange.

-- In addition, the congratulations message displays in bold the amount of moves the user made.
+- In addition, it displays in bold the amount of moves the user made.

 - This section contains two buttons:
-  - Home Menu: Directs you back to to the Home Menu page.
+  - **Home Menu:** Directs you back to to the Home Menu page.
-  - Play again!: Starts a new game.
+  - **Play again!:** Starts a new game.

 - The buttons use the same style as the home menu buttons.

-- With javascript, the class smaller-name was added to the header (i.e., game name), to make the whole page more visually organized.
+- With Javascript, the class smaller-name was added to the header (i.e., game name), to make the whole page more visually organized.

 ---
 ## Features left to implement